oiad/service_points/README.md

 	All 3 sections can either be made free, disabled or a specifc price with the following examples:

-	["Air","free"] will make the vehicle config class of "Air" free for the specific action.
+	["Air",_freeText] will make the vehicle config class of "Air" free for the specific action.
-	["Air","disabled"] will make the vehicle config class of "Air" disabled for the specific action.
+	["Air",_disabledText] will make the vehicle config class of "Air" disabled for the specific action.
 	["Air",2000] will make the vehicle config class of "Air" have a worth of 2000 for the specific action.
 	["Armored_SUV_PMC",2000] will make the specific vehicle have a worth of 2000 for the specific action.
-	["Armored_SUV_PMC","free"] will make the specific vehicle be free for the specific action.
+	["Armored_SUV_PMC",_freeText] will make the specific vehicle be free for the specific action.
-	["Armored_SUV_PMC","disabled"] will make the specific vehicle be disabled for the specific action.
+	["Armored_SUV_PMC",_disabledText] will make the specific vehicle be disabled for the specific action.

 	Valid vehicle config classes as an example: "Air", "AllVehicles", "All", "APC", "Bicycle", "Car", "Helicopter", "Land", "Motorcycle", "Plane", "Ship", "Tank"